 Click on the overallocated resource (in red)

-Click the Scroll to task button to bring Mary’s work into view
+Click Scroll to task button to bring Mary’s work into view

-In the view below Mary is overbooked between April 25 and April 30.
-We can see that she is fully assigned to several tasks.
-A few of the tasks have a second resource assigned.
+In the view below Mary is overallocated between April 25 and April 30.
+We can see that she is fully assigned at 100% to several tasks.
+Some of the tasks have a second resource assigned.